horiid/blog/_posts/2021-12-21-introduction-to-cyber-threat-intelligence-for-novice(myself included).md

 **Personally, I think we can regard "Intelligence" as "Information + Analysis -> Course of Action".**

 ## What exactly can be regarded as CTI?
-CTI is relatively a new concept in cybersecurity and many security vendors and national intelligences are still groping the better way to utilize them.
-However, there are some useful frameworks to categorize information which I'm about to introduce to you.
+CTI is relatively a new concept in cybersecurity and many security professionals have looked for the best way to utilize it.
+As an outcome of their endeavors, there are some useful frameworks to categorize information which I'm about to introduce to you.
 ### Indicator of Compromise (IoC)
 You may have heard of Indicator of Compromise (IoC) because it's a very common term in cybersecurity.
 But **any** information about cyberthreats can be utilized.
 IoCs basically mean those:
  - **Network Indicators**